 Use the equaliser to adjust the frequency balance (see common configuration).

-At present the speakers / headphones on the ANAN hardware are not supported.
 If you want to hear your own audio select a playback device from the dropdown list.
-Monitor output is only available when transmitting.
+Monitor output is normally used when transmitting.
 (CW sidetone is only heard through speakers connected to the ANAN radio.)

-Select the desired mode - at present only LSB and USB are available, but you can always send CW!
+Select the desired mode - at present only LSB, USB and AM are available, but you can always send CW!

 With the ALC peaking between 100 and 150 switch to transmit (use either VOX or press the TX button).
 Adjust the drive slider to set the output level.
 An alternate method is to use the tone generator (see common configuration) by selecting Tone - you are then transmitting a steady tone (or tones).

-The Pure Signal approach is supported by SDR Console, use this to ensure your signal is as clean as possible.
+The Pure Signal approach is not yet supported by SDR Console, when available use this to ensure your signal is as clean as possible.

 The equaliser supports three methods to adjust the frequency balance: